JayHiw/jay01/README.md

-:- # Name Jay Hiwase
+# the name is Jay Hiwase

 This is my personal repository.
 ## About This Repo